 I am Dik van Bommel from the Netherlands.
-My daily work is in IT I and I have no commercial interests in the world of Egyptology.
+My background is the ICT world and I have no commercial interests in the world of Egyptology.
 What you find here has been gathered from various sources and supplemented with my own non-scholarly research.

 My acquaintance with (u)shabtis started in 2002 and has grown into a hobby I enjoy every day.
 Since it is impossible for me to learn and understand everything that went on in the fascinating Ancient Egypt, I have specialised in the world of these intriguing statuettes.